rutura/learnqt/_posts/2026-08-22-qt6-cicd-github-actions.md

 ```
 {% endraw %}

-Same one-liner as the Linux tar.gz, except the filename is built from matrix variables: `squared-host_darwin_arm64.tar.gz` on the `macos-14` row, `squared-host_darwin_amd64.tar.gz` on `macos-15`.
-One step definition, running twice, with different values each time.
+Same one-liner as the Linux tar.gz, except the filename is built from matrix variables.
+This will produce the `squared-host_darwin_arm64.tar.gz` file on the `macos-14`, and the `squared-host_darwin_amd64.tar.gz`  file on `macos-15`.

 ### Windows: MSVC in CI, MinGW Locally

 Windows is the third row in the same matrix (same checkout, same shared Install Qt step) but its own steps diverge because of one rule resurfacing from local development: your compiler must match your Qt build.

 Locally, **MinGW** (a GCC-based compiler toolchain for Windows) ships bundled with the Qt installer, so there's nothing extra to install.
 In CI, we use **MSVC**, Microsoft's own C++ compiler that ships with Visual Studio, instead, for an entirely practical reason: the shared Install Qt step downloads the MSVC variant of Qt by default on Windows.
 We could fight that and separately install a MinGW toolchain, but MSVC is already pre-installed on GitHub's Windows runners.
-The path of least resistance.

 ```yaml
 - name: Setup MSVC